dorkrawk/postwave/README.md

 You can add an optional `slug:` value in the top section if you want to control the filename.

+You can keep a post in "draft" status (meaning it won't get processed or added to the index) by adding `draft: true` to the top section of the post.

 ### Build the Blog

 ```